drewschrauf/link-value/README.md

 //]
 ```

 If we tried to use `makeLink` here, the 'Sydney' object would have been completely replaced by an object only containing the 'high'.
-Useing `makeLinkMerge` updated the 'high' on the existing object.
+Using `makeLinkMerge` updated the 'high' on the existing object.

 ## Contribute